karagenc/gopacket-experiments/README.md

-## Gopacket practices
+## GoPacket practices

-Here are the codes that i have written to practice and learn gopacket
+These are some code that i written to learn Go and experiment with GoPacket.

-## Compilation
+## Build

 You can simply use `go build`